 "Regardless of the size of your business, there's a plan that can likely meet your needs."

-Savings Incentive Match Plan for Employees (SIMPLE IRA) — SIMPLE IRAs are available to employers with 100 employees or fewer who don’t maintain any other retirement plan.
+Savings Incentive Match Plan for Employees (SIMPLE IRA) — SIMPLE IRAs are available to employers with 100 employees or fewer who don't maintain any other retirement plan.
 They allow employee salary deferral contributions and employer contributions are mandatory.
 Eligible employees are those who have earned $5,000 or more in any two years prior and who will earn at least $5,000 this year.
-Salary deferrals are capped at $12,500, and employees age 50 or older may also defer an additional $3,000 for 2015.
+Salary deferrals are capped at $12,500, and employees age 50 or older may also defer an additional $3,000 for 2017, the same as in 2016.
 Employers are required to make contributions to their employees and may choose to either provide a dollar for dollar match, up to 3% of salary, to those who participate in the plan or contribute 2% to everyone who is eligible regardless of participation.

 Solo Defined Benefit plan (Solo-DB) — A defined benefit plan is one in which you set a target monthly or annual dollar benefit that you want to receive when you retire.
 Your annual contributions to the plan are calculated taking into account your current age, the average of your three highest years of income, your planned retirement age, and balances you have accumulated in the plan.
 Annual contributions are mandatory, and a higher targeted benefit will result in greater required annual contributions.
 The plan can require 1,000 hours of service during a 12-month period in order to be eligible and participate in the plan.
 Any business owner is eligible to establish this type of plan.
 The key advantage to the Solo-DB plan is that the contributions can be significantly higher, although minimum funding and other requirements may apply.